aajanqd/collaborting_aajanqd/README.md

 The dropout technique is a useful form of regularization with two distinct advantages: a) it's computationally inexpensive, and b) it is not limited to any specific type of model.

+# 1.2 Batch Norm
+### 1
+A mini-batch is a subset of your training data.
+For example, if you like to train your model to identify different types of dogs, you may begin with 1000 pictures of dogs.
+A mini-batch might be 10 (or 20, or 50, or 100) of those images.

+### 2